 What Is Immigration?

-In this article, we will cover that how we can define immigration and what is to immigrate.
-We are also going to have a brief look at the terms that fall under the definition of immigration such as asylum seekers, forms of immigration, and undocumented persons.
-Let’s take a look at what is immigration.
+This article will discuss how immigration can be defined and what it means to immigrate.
+We will also briefly examine the terms that fall under the definition of immigration, such as asylum seekers, forms of immigration, and undocumented persons.
+Let’s begin by defining immigration.

-Immigration is the movement of people from their country of origin to a foreign country, of which they are not natives.
-People travel for the purpose of becoming permanent residents.
-Hence, travel for visiting purposes and tourists do not fall under the immigration meanings.
-People migrate from one country to another because of several reasons: Familial, social, political, personal, or economic.
+Immigration is the movement of people from their country of origin to a foreign country where they are not natives.
+People travel to become permanent residents.
+Hence, travel for visiting purposes and tourists do not fall under the immigration meaning.
+People migrate from one country to another for several reasons: familial, social, political, personal, or economic.

 History

 Modern-day immigration traces its roots back to the post-World War II period.
 Imperial participation in the defense of the United Kingdom resulted in increasing immigration during the 1950s and ’60s.
-However, hundreds of immigrants are from Asia, mostly from Pakistan and India.
+However, hundreds of immigrants are from Asia, mostly Pakistan and India.
 This is a great example of immigration from history.
 In the rebuilding of Europe’s infrastructure, there is a great hand of immigrants.
-Immigrants having high skills and good qualifications in their home countries played an economic role by taking low-skilled work and low paid work.
+Immigrants with high skills and good qualifications in their home countries played an economic role by taking low-skilled and low-paid work.
 They faced hostility and discrimination.
 Hence, this leads to the formation of minority communities and ethnic groups.
 This resulted in the assimilation of diverse cultures in European countries.

 There was an inflow of Asylum seekers in Western Europe.
 Asylum became a large-scale issue in the 1990s.
-Hence, states started to maintain control over their borders and port of entry.
-They begin to keep a proper check of immigration status, illegal immigration, and immigrants who can stay as permanent residents.
+Hence, states started maintaining control over their borders and ports of entry.
+They begin to properly check immigration status, illegal immigration, and immigrants who can stay as permanent residents.
 The effectiveness of border security operations was properly examined.
 The selection of legal immigrants varies in different states.
-However, in the U.S. there are three components of legal immigration flows:
+However, in the U.S., there are three components of legal immigration flows:

 - Family-based immigration system including parents, spouses, or children of U.S. citizens.